vampireLibrarianMonk/amd-gpu-hello/README.md

 The ROCm WHLs available at PyTorch.org are not tested extensively by AMD as the WHLs change regularly when the nightly builds are updated.

 ## Mamba Pytorch Installation
-1. Create a Python Environment
+1. Create a Python Environment in mamba

 ```bash
 mamba create --name pytorch-rocm python=3.10 -y